NathanaelSpecht/Engine/INSTALL.md

 TIS can be cloned from GitHub using:
 ```git clone https://github.com/NathanaelSpecht/TreesInSpaceEngine
 ```
-On Windows, the above requires mingw is installed.
-See the Dependencies section for more details.
+On Windows, the above requires git is installed.

 Alternatively, download TIS as a zip file from GitHub:
 1. Open the TIS GitHub repository in a browser, [here](https://github.com/NathanaelSpecht/TreesInSpaceEngine).